North Michigan Muskies

-The North Michigan Muskies are a professional indoor football team based in Traverse City, Michigan.
-They are current members of American Indoor Football.
+The North Michigan Muskies were a professional indoor football team originally based in Traverse City, Michigan.
+They are owned by Dominic Montero and Drake Roach.
+They started as members of American Indoor Football before going independent.
 They were founded in 2023 as the expansion version of the RiverCity Rage.
 They were set to start in Council Bluffs, Iowa, and play at the Mid-America Center for 2024, however, relocated to Coralville, Iowa, and decided to rebrand as the Coralville Chaos for the 2025 season.
-Despite making it to the 2025 AIF Championship, they relocated to Traverse City and will begin playing their home games at the Howe Ice Arena starting in 2026.
+Despite making it to the 2025 AIF Championship, they relocated to Traverse City, Michigan, and rebranded as the Muskies.
+They were to have played their home games at the Howe Ice Arena starting in 2026, but after one road game, their membership in the league was terminated in February of the same year and were declared an independent team.
+They are currently in search of a new league along with former AIF mates the Wyoming Cavalry.